-- Entrepreneurship and innovation Students are faced with different perspectives on entrepreneurship and innovation.
-We ask ourselves what an entrepreneurial versus innovative venture is or might be and in what contexts it can appear. - Idea development the process to develop an idea into a business model.
-Focus is put on how to formulate and develop an idea that can become foundation for a new venture or the development of an idea that could strengthen an existing firm, how an idea could be protected and how it could gain instep on a market, what prerequisites is needed for a venture to become viable and how it could be financed. - Business planning and communication Here it is about being able to, in written and oral forms, describe and communicate the idea by use of relevant models of analysis.
+- Entrepreneurship and innovation Students are faced with different perspectives on entrepreneurship and technological innovation, in general and in the context of eHealth.
+We ask ourselves what an entrepreneurial versus innovative venture is or might be and in what contexts it can appear. - Idea development and communication the process to develop an idea into a business model.
+Focus is on how to formulate, develop and communicate an idea within eHealth in collaboration with individuals and organisations.
+We discuss how the idea can lead to new or further development of a business, how to protect it and how to gain entry on a market, and what is required for a venture to become viable. - Regulatory framework relevant to eHealth, such as GDPR, medical technology regulations, intellectual property regulations, patient data regulations etc.